 And those gaps in understanding are not going to heal naturally, especially when most scientific literature is written purposefully to cloud meaning, and most news coverage of science is distorted beyond recognition.

 The country needs honest, balanced science communication.
 They need coverage of the research happening on a daily basis to solve the world’s problems, in an interesting, accurate manner.
 Further, scientists need publicity to help draw funding, so that they can keep doing what they do.

 And I’m really excited for the opportunity to tackle that problem.
-I loved what I did at Mississippi State.
+I loved what I did at my last science writing job.
 I was proud to call myself a science communicator.
 And I’m so excited for the opportunity to do it again.